zcash/zips/draft-zip.md

 ## Estimated impact on miners

-Over 105,120 blocks starting at block 2216606, there were 344,647 transactions with an average of 20.18 logical actions (see ZIP-317 [4]).
-The total fees paid to miners, assuming the ZIP-317 regime, would be 336.50 ZEC.
+Over 100,000 blocks starting at block 2235515, there were 316130 transactions.
+60608 of them are categorized as 'sandblasting' transactions.
+The remaining transaction have an average of 5.46 logical actions (see ZIP-317 [4]).
-105,120 blocks is approximately 3 months of blocks.
-Extrapolating to a year, we would expect 1,346.00 ZEC in fees paid to miners.
-If 60% of these fees were diverted to the ZSF, that would be 807.60 ZEC per year.
+The total fees paid to miners from those transactions, assuming the ZIP-317 regime, would be 87.86 ZEC.
+100,000 blocks is approximately 3 months of blocks.
+Extrapolating to a year, we would expect 351.44 ZEC in fees paid to miners over a year.
+If 60% of these fees were diverted to the ZSF, that would be 210.864 ZEC per year.
 [5]

 ## Future Implications